 Looking for ideas on how to throw an awesome fantasy football draft party at your facility?
-You’ve come to the right place!
+In this article, we'll share the details!

-Every league starts with a draft, and that event can be capitalized on for a nice burst of revenue from the end of July through August.
+Every league starts with a draft and this event can be capitalized on for a nice burst of revenue from the end of July through August.

-This is a simple, single event that could be a great fit for locations that aren’t even sports-focused.
-Now, I’m not saying that you need to rethink your entire business like a sports bar, or gastropub.
+This is a simple, single event can be a great fit for locations that aren’t even sports-focused.
+Now, I’m not saying that you need to rethink your entire business like a sports bar, or a gastropub.
 In reality, these leagues tend to dissipate past the draft as championship hopes dwindle.

-We’re going to focus on creating an awesome fantasy football draft party that will rebook year after year, and visit your location in between.
+In this article, we're going to focus on creating an awesome fantasy football draft party that will rebook year after year and visit your location in between.

 We highly recommend all facilities set up both Google Analytics and their Facebook business page.
 This way, you can collect the necessary data on party package performance, sales, and more

-For your online booking portal, simply create a party option that your guests can choose and book.
+For your online booking portal, simply create a party option for this event that your guests can choose and book.
 Or, you might consider selling tickets to your various draft parties in your online store.

-Advertisements can be expensive, so how do we target these guests?
+Advertisements can be expensive, so how do we target these guests on a budget?

 Let’s use what we know of this demographic with Eazl’s Rule of 80 to create our audience in the Facebook Audience Insights tab (located in your Meta Business Manager).

 Input “Male,” and an age range of 25-39 to match our information from the FSGA.